elgentos/magento2-playwright/README.md

 - **Collaborative testing**: enable collaboration between technical and non-technical team members.
 - **Extensible architecture**: easily extend and customize to fit your project's needs.

+## Folder structure for fixtures
+Organizing your fixture folder structure into ``before, during, and verify`` creates a clear chronological flow for your tests.
+This approach enhances readability and maintains a structured separation of concerns:

+- ``before``: contains setup data like slugs to prepare the test environment.
+- ``during``: holds selectors and input values needed during the test execution.
+- ``verify``: includes expected results or assertions to validate test outcomes.

+By naming the folders this way, they naturally sort in the desired order, making the test workflow intuitive and easy to follow.

 ## Getting Started

 ### Prerequisites